This is the one and only EIB Network, the nation's most listened to, most envied radio talk show in America.

 Lament narrows Lieberman's lead in poll.

-Democrat Ned Lament has narrowed his deficit with Senator Joe Lieberman, but the three-term incumbent still holds a 12-point lead as their race heads into the final stretch of poll released Wednesday shows.
+Democrat Ned Lament has narrowed his deficit with Senator Joe Lieberman, but the three-term incumbent still holds a 12-point lead as their race heads into the final stretch of poll-released Wednesday shows.

-Not Lieberman up by twelve.
+Not Lieberman up by 12.

 Lament shrinks lead.

-Let me tell you about John Kerry, because I know these people, like every square inch of my glorious naked body.
+Let me tell you about John Kerry because I know these people like every square inch of my glorious naked body.

 I'm going to tell you right now what I think.